 - If a single one of your subscribers challenged your data protection processes, could you hand on heart, explain in detail the processes you have in place to protect and secure their data?

 - So, your chosen platform does have a compliant data protection policy in place, but you could be breaking the law with any one of the above points, let alone all of them.
 Can you see how easy it is now?

-If you do break the law, the chances are you will never get caught and fined or thrown in data protection jail.
-However, that in no way absolves your personal responsibility for correctly, safely, and securely managing every single piece of personally identifiable information you hold.
+If you do break the law, the chances are you will never get caught and fined or thrown in data protection jail, but that in no way absolves your personal responsibility for the correct, safe and secure management of every single piece of personally identifiable information you hold.
 It’s only that until now you probably didn’t realise you had to.

-Whether or not you knew about the data protection laws doesn’t really matter because that’s not how laws work.
+Whether or not you know about the data protection laws doesn’t really matter because that’s not how laws work.